 “I know.
 I’m not saying it’s going to be easy.
 Maybe… what if you think of a time in the past when you were really angry?”

-“Yeah, yeah.”
-I wracked my brains.
+I racked my brains.
+If I wasn’t supposed to think about fights, what was I looking for?
 Maybe I could use that time I broke my leg?
 Not really… How about sometime when my parents actually managed to force me into doing chores around the house?
-Nah… “Stern take it, I'm sure there's been loads of times I've been really pissed off!
-Why can't I think of them?”
+Nah… “Stern take it, I’m sure there’s been loads of times I’ve been really pissed off!
+Why can’t I think of them?”

-“Well –” There was that exhaustion again.
-“How about, how about you think about it overnight?
-That would give you time to, to, to, get more perspectives?”
+“I’m fine,” she said, much too quickly.
+“I was about to say, how about, how about you think about it overnight?
+That would give you time to, to, to, get more perspective?”

 Huh.
 Was Yali hinting that she wanted to change the subject?
-She wasn't normally the kind of person who would just hint things, and she'd said she was okay, but there was something weird about it.
-I didn't want to screw anything up by pushing the subject.
+She wasn’t normally the kind of person who would just hint things, but there was definitely something weird about it.
+I didn’t want to screw anything up by pushing the subject.
 “Good idea,” I said.